freeboardgames/FreeBoardGames.org/blog/source/_posts/Publishing-your-first-boardgame-io-game-in-FBG.md

 # Bootstraping your game

 We keep most of the game code in their own folder.
 The first thing we have to do is create a new folder for our new game.
-For checkers, we can go ahead and run `mkdir src/games/checkers`.
+We can go ahead and run `mkdir src/games/foobar`.

-Now, let's create its first configuration file, `src/games/checkers/index.ts`:
+Now, let's create its first configuration file, `src/games/foobar/index.ts`:

 ```typescript
 import Thumbnail from './media/thumbnail.png';